 - Research a cheaper way to watch TV.
 There are so many other options available other than cable or satellite.
 Some options are Hulu, Hulu Plus, Netflix and Amazon Instant Video.
 If you already have a Wii or Play Station, you currently have options to stream shows to your TV.
 All you have to do is pay a low monthly fee (usually around $8 per account) and you’ll be able to watch movies and current TV shows on your TV, computers and smartphones.
 If you don’t want to cancel your cable completely, consider dropping premium channels you don’t watch often.
 If you don’t have a Wii or Play Station, a Roku is a wonderful (and cheap $40) way to stream movies to any TV.

 - If you have a good paying history, contact your credit card companies and request a lower interest rate.
 This is hit-or-miss but usually works.

 - To help you plan for life further down the road, look into hiring a financial planner.
 In my opinion, the best ones to hire are those that are referred by family and friends.
 You can also search on your own on www.napfa.org.
 Try to find someone that charges by project or hourly.
 Interview many and go with your gut when deciding which financial planner to hire.

-So there you have it.
-If you follow this 4-week financial plan, your finances will be working hard for you and will be in much better shape in 2014.
+So, there you have it.
+If you organize your finances using this 4-week plan, your finances will be working hard for you all year long and will be in much better shape this time next year.

-Let me know in the comments if you have any financial goals or resolutions for 2014.
-I know I have many!
+Let me know in the comments if you have any financial goals or resolutions for this year.
+I know I have many! 🙂